robbiewatt1/DDPokeM/README.md

 ![plot](./results/pokemon.png)

-The model seems to be doing an ok job at generating new Pokemon, but most of them seem to resemble a colourful forms of Muk.
+The model seems to be doing an ok job at generating new Pokemon, but most of them seem to resemble colourful forms of Muk.
 This is likely due to the relatively small dataset size.